What is a WDI?

 What Does A NC WDIR report form include?

-The language of the WDIR form is dictated by the state and cannot be altered or modified.
+The state dictates the language of the WDIR form, and it cannot be altered or modified.
 The information includes:

 - Buyer and address information and structures inspected